Euribor rates march to fresh record lows

 lend to rival banks if they are able to earn a better rate of

-banks now get nothing if they park their spare cash there, will
+get nothing if they park their spare cash there, will nurture a

 Although some money market experts fear the cut could

-backfire and kill off parts of the market, the move has had an
+backfire and kill off parts of the market, the move, plus a

+growing belief the ECB could continue to cut rates, has had an

 immediate impact on bank-to-bank rates.